ryantixier/m-10-c_logo-generator/README.md

 npm install --save inquirer@^8.0.0
 ```

-Code was checked and verified using Jest javascript testing.
-After completing the steps above, enter the following line of code in your terminal to set up testing capabilities.
+All code was checked and verified using Jest javascript testing.
+After completing the steps above, enter the following line of code in your terminal to set up testing capabilities...

 ```
 npm install --save-dev jest